peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Parameters:</b>

  * <i>radix</i>: A radix from 2 through 36.
-For example, to generate a hexadecimal string, specify 16.
-To generate a decimal string, specify 10.
+For example, to generate a hexadecimal (base-16) string, specify 16.
+To generate a decimal (base-10) string, specify 10.

 <b>Returns:</b>

 A string representing the value of this object.
 If this value is 0, returns "0".
 If negative, the string will begin with a hyphen/minus ("-").
-Depending on the radix, the string will use ASCII characters ranging from 0 to 9 and then from A to Z. as the digits.
+Depending on the radix, the string will use the basic digits 0 to 9 (U + 0030 to U + 0039) and then the basic letters A to Z (U + 0041 to U + 005A).
+For example, 0-9 in radix 10, and 0-9, then A-F in radix 16.

 <b>Exceptions:</b>